KasunMadushanka/string-mixer-api/README.md

 ### Project Test instructions can be found in the `Assessment.md` file.
 <br/>

-# Run project in development
+# Run Project in Development

 ### Installing Expo Command Line Interface
 ```